Killiney Castle

 Killiney Castle, also known as Mount Malpas, Rocksborough, or Loftus Hill, and now known as Fitzpatrick Castle Hotel, is an 18th-century manor house near Killiney in County Dublin, Ireland.
-Subsequently converted into a hotel, it has operated as one since 1971.
+The castle was converted into a hotel, which has been open since 1971.

 History

 As of the 13th century, the lands on which Killiney Castle was later built, was reputedly under the control of the Talbots of Malahide.

 18th century development

 Colonel John Malpas constructed Mount Malpas, now known as Killiney Castle, in 1740.
 An advertisement in Falkiner's Dublin Journal of 1752 suggests that Malpas may have rented the castle in its early years: "Roxborough, formerly called Mount Malpas, containing 150 acres of land enclosed by a stone wall and a new well-furnished house of six rooms and two large closets on a floor with offices".
 The original Mount Malpas was a Georgian mansion, with two-storeys over a basement.

 By the mid-18th century the estate was known as "Loftus Hill" and associated with Henry Loftus (MP for Bannow in County Wexford and later Viscount of Ely).
 By the 1780s, the leaseholder was Humphrey Minchin.